Skip to main content

 Learn more about the comprehensive plan and future land use map.

 Not immediately and then, it depends.
-The zoning code rewrite is a significant undertaking that will take at least a year to draft.
-There will be several opportunities during the process for public input.
+The zoning code rewrite is a significant undertaking.
+There were several opportunities during the process for public input.
 The code rewrite will attempt to maintain what works today and update aspects of the code to make it more user-friendly, incorporate best practices, and implement the Comprehensive Plan’s recommendations.
-The rewrite may redefine or consolidate some existing zoning districts, and a few new districts may be added.
-Once the zoning code is complete (in more than a year from now), the city will undertake a process to update the zoning map.
-That zoning map process will also involve public input and a hearing process.
+The rewrite redefined or consolidated some existing zoning districts and established a few new districts.
+Once the zoning code is complete, the city will undertake a process to update the zoning map.
+That zoning map process also involved public input and a hearing process.

 News